0xdreadnaught/meeseeks/README.md

 Meeseeks uses IE 11 as a comObject to query pathofexile.com/trade.
 This is done due to the vast difference in resource consumption versus something like Chrome or FireFox.
 For testing, I kept 2 live searches open with Gmail and Reddit open in two other tabs.
 After 30 minutes, Chrome was using almost 3GB of RAM, Firefox was using just over 1GB.
 The IE comObject uses roughly 70MB of RAM when it queries an item.
 As it only queries one item at a time, this keeps resource utilization to a minimum.
 Bandwidth consumption should also be pretty low since the official trade site doesn't have a lot of data on it.
 Unlike poe.trade, it doesn't contain clunky ads. poe.trade support may be added in the future, however it is low on the priority list. poe.trade gets access to stash API data on a delay, that kind of defeats the purpose of this tool.

 # Hotkeys
-* Ctrl-Alt-L Initialize the script
+* Ctrl-Alt-J Initialize the script
-* CTRL-L Toggles Add or Delete search items
+* CTRL-J Toggles Add or Delete search items
-* CTRL-SHIFT-L Kills the script
+* CTRL-SHIFT-J Kills the script

 # Initial Setup
 Using pathofexile.com/trade setup any search criteria you want and click search.
 Copy the new URL
-Press CTRL-ALT-L to start Meeseeks
+Press CTRL-ALT-J to start Meeseeks
-Press CTRL-L
+Press CTRL-J
 Select Add
 Enter the name you want to identify your search
 Select OK
 Paste the URL you copied
 Select OK

 Now you're good to go.
-Repeat the above steps as many times as you want.
+Press Ctrl-J when ever you want to add more items

 # Requirements
 * This requires AHK v 1.1+ in order to work.